West Papua (province): Traditional dance

 Suanggi dance is also another dance from the regions around Cendrawasih Bay on the northern coast of New Guinea.
 This dance is basically an exorcism ritual by a bereaved husband after his wife becomes the victim of possession by mythical creatures (angi-angi).
 Suanggi is an evil spirit that wanders the earth because it cannot find peace and will take possession of a woman.
 The dance is usually only performed when death victims are found, which prompts the tribal leaders to initiate the ritual before the tribe members start the dance.

-Weapons

-The bow and arrow is one of the main weapons typical of the tribes in Papua.
-These traditional weapons of bows and arrows are used for hunting and fighting.
-The bow is made of bamboo or wood, while the bowstring is made of rattan.
-The arrows are made of bamboo, wood, or kangaroo bones.
-Because of bow and arrow materials made from nature, special expertise is needed to use these traditional weapons.
-Spears are one of the traditional tribal weapons in Papua and West Papua.
-Traditional tribal spears in Papua are made from natural materials such as wood and stone.
-Each tribe has a different form of spear, including those with one spear and two spears.

-In addition to bows, arrows and spears, indigenous tribes in Papua have traditional daggers made of cassowary bones or bamboo.
-This knife can be made from the bones of a cassowary or bamboo foot with a tapered tip, while the handle is decorated with cassowary feathers.
-Traditional weapons from Papua and West Papua made from the bones of cassowary birds are used as a tool in hunting and extracting forest products.

-Stone axes are traditional tribal traditional weapons in Papua and West Papua.
-This stone ax is made of natural stone which is smashed and formed by the eyes of an ax, given a woven frame from a twist of wood fiber and forest orchids, used for cutting, picking and scraping.

 Transport

 In West Papua, the largest airport is Dominique Edward Osok Airport, located in Sorong.
 In addition, there are also Fakfak Airport, Rendani Airport in Manokwari and Utarom Airport in Kaimana.
 Major flights to the West Papua area from Jakarta, Surabaya and Makassar are usually via the airport in Sorong or Biak, then continue with smaller aircraft.